CIBC-Internal/python/Doc/library/idle.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Configure IDLE
+   Open a configuration dialog and change preferences for the following: fonts, indentation, keybindings, text color themes, startup windows and size, additional help sources, and extensions (see below).
+On OS X, open the configuration dialog by selecting Preferences in the application menu.
+To use a new built-in color theme (IDLE Dark) with older IDLEs, save it as a new custom theme.

-   Open a configuration dialog.
-Fonts, indentation, keybindings, and color themes may be altered.
-Startup Preferences may be set, and additional help sources can be specified.
-Non-default user setting are saved in a .idlerc directory in the user's home directory.
+   Non-default user settings are saved in a .idlerc directory in the user's home directory.
 Problems caused by bad user configuration files are solved by editing or deleting one or more of the files in .idlerc.

-Configure Extensions
-   Open a configuration dialog for setting preferences for extensions (discussed below).
-See note above about the location of user settings.

 Code Context (toggle)(Editor Window only)
    Open a pane at the top of the edit window which shows the block context of the code which has scrolled above the top of the window.
+Clicking a line in this pane exposes that line at the top of the editor.

 Window menu (Shell and Editor)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^